 Here, we have used arduino uno as the microcontroller of this device.
 The arduino uno receives the inputs from MQ-3 sensor which is used for alcohol detection from a person's breath.
-This device will provide the data of amount of alcohol molecules to arduino uno.
-Those signals are analyzed inside the microcontroller by a custom written algorithm whenever either signal identifies a danger situation the controller will inform the writer with the alarm and send a lockdown command to
+This device will provide the data of amount of alcohol molecules arduino Those signals uno. to are analyzed inside the microcontroller by a custom written algorithm whenever either signal identifies a danger situation the controller will inform the writer with the alarm and send a lockdown command to the bike unit using the transmitter.